Omicron plan's digital reliance sparks concerns for elderly

 Her GP, for example, knew she wanted phone calls or letters, not texts and emails.

-She also urged older people, especially if they lived alone, to have a plan in case they needed to isolate.
+She also urged older people, especially if they lived alone, to have a plan in case they needed to isolate themselves.

 Laurence Zwimpfer, a director of Digital Inclusion Alliance Aotearoa, said a lot of work had gone into improving New Zealand's internet infrastructure in recent years.